 The interstate system was young, in the late 1960s, when Dan Evins cogitated on how to keep the real flavor of America available to folks on the road.
-To Evins, mealtime was that connection between the comfort of made-from-scratch food and time to enjoy catching up--with family, with friends or just with your own thoughts.
+To Evins, mealtime was that connection between the comfort of made-from-scratch food and time to enjoy catching up with family, with friends or just with your own thoughts.
 That first Cracker Barrel Old Country Store opened in 1969 on the outskirts of Lebanon.
-Standards were firm: cornbread came from cornmeal, not a mix; prices could not "break" people; and, fortunately, the people who worked there made sure a trip to Cracker Barrel was like a friendly visit to a neighbor's home.
-Soon, people were lined up for turnip greens, biscuits and gravy and the good things served at Cracker Barrel.

 Capture vintage classic at Memphis’ Arcade Restaurant, located in the middle of the historic district.
-Charming Fountain City, in North Knoxville, sees Litton’s Market, Restaurant & Bakery spin platters of mouth-watering burgers, chili dogs, key lime pie, red velvet cake and more, while locals gather in a back room to discuss “the truth according to Litton’s.”
-An institution in Nashville, Monell’s family-style hospitality serves up the finest fried chicken, cornbread, green beans, sweet tea, catfish--and the desserts are something else.
+North Knoxville’s charming Fountain City watches Litton’s Market, Restaurant & Bakery spin platters of mouthwatering burgers, chili dogs, key lime pie, red velvet cake and more, while locals gather in a back room to discuss “the truth according to Litton’s.”
+An institution in Nashville, Monell’s family-style hospitality serves up the finest fried chicken, cornbread, green beans, sweet tea, catfish—and the desserts are something else.